Vrusshabha

-Vrusshabha is an upcoming Indian fantasy action drama film written and directed by Nanda Kishore.
+Vrusshabha is a 2025 Indian Telugu-language fantasy action film written and directed by Nanda Kishore.
 It was jointly produced by Connekkt Media and Balaji Motion Pictures, in association with Abishek S Vyas Studios.
-The film stars Mohanlal, alongside Samarjit Lankesh, Ragini Dwivedi, Nayan Sarika, Ajay and Neha Saxena.

-Principal photography took place between July 2023 and February 2025 in sporadic schedules, shot in Malayalam and Telugu languages.
+The film stars Mohanlal in the titular role, with Neha Saxena, Samarjit Lankesh, Ragini Dwivedi, Nayan Sarika, and Ajay appearing in supporting roles.
+The film was partially reshot in Malayalam.
+Principal photography took place between July 2020 and February 2025 in sporadic schedules.